 On October 1, 2019, the School Committee voted to support Internal Swing Space as a viable option to move forward with as part of the Hunnewell Project.
 On October 3, 2019, the School Building Committee voted to proceed with Internal Swing Space as the preferred swing space option.
-The project will move forward to a Special Town Meeting on December 9, 2019 for approval of the design and permitting funding and thereby authorizing the project to proceed.
+Special Town Meeting approved design and permitting funding on December 9, 2019 thereby authorizing the project to proceed.
 The Swing Space funding is anticipated to be voted on at the Annual Town Meeting in March, 2021 along with the Construction Phase funding for the new Hunnewell School.

 Scroll down for more information on the early and late swing space options studied and the recommended Internal Swing Space approach.
 Please also see the presentations at the School Building Committee Meetings on July 11, 2019 and August 1, 2019

-for detail on the swing space analysis inclusive of traffic study, site circulation, cost and schedule.
+for conceptual options based on the swing space analysis inclusive of traffic study, site circulation, cost and schedule.

 (January or September 2023 New School Opening):

-In these scenarios, the Hunnewell school would continue through immediate design and construction phases, independent of the progress and completion of the Hardy/Upham project.
+In Option 1, the Hunnewell school would continue through immediate design and construction phases, independent of the progress and completion of the Hardy/Upham project.